Category: Food processing

 2. Slice it right

 Here’s the part most people overlook: how you cut the meat changes everything.
 Slice thin (less than 1/8 inch [3 mm]), against the grain, and while it’s still half-frozen.
 That half-frozen state gives you control.
 If it’s too frozen, you’ll be sawing through it.
 If it’s too thawed, you’ll end up mashing it.
+I use this knife (affiliate link) this honing steel (affiliate link) to sharpen the blade.
 I probably learned this trick while watching America’s Test Kitchen one winter, and it’s been my quiet edge ever since.

 3. Marinade that magic